 Request An Appointment

-Physicians at GRSM specialize in sports medicine and are certified with the Canadian Academy of Sport Medicine (CASM) .
-Our physicians provide expert medical care for both high performance athletes, recreational athletes and active individuals.
+Our physicians specialize in sports medicine and are certified with the Canadian Academy of Sport & Exercise Medicine (CASEM).
+They provide expert medical care for high performance athletes, recreational athletes and active individuals.

 Our chiropractors utilize functional assessments to diagnose and determine the appropriate treatment plan and therapeutic methods.
 These techniques include Active Release Technique (ART), Athletic Movement Assessment (AMA), Diversified chiropractic Manipulation technique.

 Our pedorthists are trained in assessing, casting, design and fitting of foot appliances (orthotics) and in fitting of footwear to reduce painful and debilitating conditions of the lower limbs and feet.